GMOD/jbrowse/docs/site/mouse_configs.md

 - iconClass: Used only for click actions in context menus.
 Usually, you will want to specify one of the Dijit icon classes here.
 Although they are not well documented, a list of available icon classes can be seen at <https://github.com/dojo/dijit/blob/1.7.2/icons/commonIcons.css>.
 - action: Either a JavaScript function to run in response to the click (e.g. "function(){..}"), or one of the following special strings:

--   "iframeDialog" - the default - causes the given **url** to be opened in a popup dialog box within JBrowse, in an `iframe` element.
+-   "iframeDialog" - the default - causes the given **url** to be opened in a popup dialog box within JBrowse, in an `iframe` element. special note: setting the track config `hideIframeDialogUrl` hides the URL link in the dialog title
 -   "newWindow" - causes the given **url** to be opened in a new browser window.
 -   "navigateTo" - added in JBrowse 1.10.8, opens the given **url** in the same browser window, navigating the user away from JBrowse.
 -   "contentDialog" - causes the JavaScript string or callback set in the **content** option to be displayed in the dialog box.